tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 From now on always check the selected board in the right bottom corner of the IDE window.
 For AVR sketch it should show "Arduino Uno Wifi on ...", for the ESP sketch "Arduino, Uno WiFi, 9600, 4M (1MB SPIFFS) on...".

-If you run two instances of the IDE, they can have different boards selected.
-The last one is remembered on exit from the IDE.

 ### OTA upload

 The WiFi Link firmware supports OTA upload of new version of the firmware binary.
 OTA upload will only work if some version of WiFi Link is working in the ESP8266 of your Uno WiFi Dev Ed and is configured to STA or STA+AP mode.